Skip to content ↓

 We assist you with applying for loans from federal and private sources.

-Most forms of financial support for students are granted by individual academic departments.
-However, you may borrow any student loan amount up to your MIT determined cost of attendance less any other resources (department funding, outside fellowships or scholarships, outside sponsors, etc).
-Graduate students who are U.S. citizens and permanent residents are eligible for all federal and private loan programs.
-Note that the MIT Executive MBA program does not qualify for Federal Direct Loans or Federal Graduate PLUS Loans.
+Most forms of financial support for graduate students are granted by individual academic departments.
+However, you may borrow any student loan, within established annual limits, up to your MIT-determined cost of attendance less any other resources (department funding, outside fellowships or scholarships, outside sponsors, etc).

 How to apply

-1. All students who wish to take out an education loan need to complete the Graduate Information Finance Form and submit their Graduate Department Offer Letter via the MIT Online Financial Aid System.
+1. All students who wish to borrow an education loan must complete the Graduate Information Finance Form and submit their Graduate Department Offer Letter via the MIT Online Financial Aid System.

 Download our graduate loan guide →